William McKinley

 McKinley's foreign policy emulated the era's overseas imperialism of the great powers in Oceania, Asia, and the Caribbean Sea.
 The United States annexed the independent Republic of Hawaii in 1898, and it became the Territory of Hawaii in 1900.
 McKinley hoped to persuade Spain to grant independence to rebellious Cuba without conflict.
-Still, when negotiations failed, he requested and signed Congress's declaration of war to begin the Spanish-American War of 1898, in which the United States saw a quick and decisive victory.
-As part of the peace settlement, Spain turned over to the United States its main overseas colonies of Puerto Rico, Guam, and the Philippines, while Cuba was promised independence but remained under the control of the United States Army until May 20, 1902.
+Still, when negotiations failed, he requested and signed Congress's declaration of war to begin the Spanish–American War of 1898, in which the United States saw a quick and decisive victory.
+As part of the peace settlement, Spain turned over to the United States its main overseas colonies of Puerto Rico, Guam, and the Philippines, while Cuba was promised independence but remained under American control until 1902, after McKinley's death.
 In the Philippines, a pro-independence rebellion began; it was eventually suppressed.
-McKinley acquired what is now American Samoa when his administration partitioned the Samoan Islands with the United Kingdom and the German Empire in the Tripartite Convention, during a period of warming ties between the UK and US known as the Great Rapprochement.
+McKinley acquired what is now American Samoa when his administration partitioned the Samoan Islands with the empires of Britain and Germany in the Tripartite Convention, during a period of warming ties between the UK and US known as the Great Rapprochement.

 McKinley defeated Bryan again in the 1900 presidential election in a campaign focused on imperialism, protectionism, and free silver.
-His second term ended early when he was shot on September 6, 1901, by Leon Czolgosz, an anarchist.
-McKinley died eight days later and was succeeded by Vice President Theodore Roosevelt.
+His second term ended early when he was shot on September 6, 1901, by anarchist Leon Czolgosz.
+McKinley died eight days later and was succeeded by Vice President Theodore Roosevelt, whose popularity overshadowed McKinley's legacy.
 Historians regard McKinley's 1896 victory as a realigning election in which the political stalemate of the post-Civil War era gave way to the Republican-dominated Fourth Party System, beginning with the Progressive Era.
 The United States retains control over the major territories McKinley annexed, aside from the Philippines which became independent in 1946.
+McKinley is generally ranked among the middle tier of presidents.